sjquigley/Pitt-Fuego-Magic-Show/README.md

-## Best Practices for Working with Code in the Classroom
+## Best Practices for Working with Pitt Fuego in the Classroom

 * *Work with Code* – most all of the code your students will need to write has already been written.
 Encourage students to work with code, not write it.
 (Disagree?
 See our final entry)